 There are seven separate residence halls at UMF:

 The Scott Hall Complex consists of three different residential wings.
 Scott North is a co-ed building offering single, double, triple, and quadruple rooms.
 Scott South is an all-female residential wing on the first two floors.
-On the third floor of Scott South is the Rainbow Alliance Floor.
-Scott West, the newest wing in the complex, is a Scholar community open to students with a GPA of 3.0 or higher.
+On the third floor of Scott South is the GLOBE Floor.
+Scott West, the newest wing in the complex, is a traditional co-ed building.
 Each wing in the Scott Complex features single-user bathrooms.

 Dakin Hall is a co-ed building offering single and double rooms.